Zenika/slack-bot-skillz/README.md

 The test library used is [Jest](https://jestjs.io/fr/).
 You can use tests with this command : `npm run test`.

 The [`coverage`](https://www.npmjs.com/package/coverage) library is installed on this project.
 You can check the coverage of this project with this command : `npm run coverage`.

+### Versioning

+_Check the actual version of the bots thanks to /skillz-version-{ENV}_.
+If you want to update it, change the "version" field from the package.json